SpektraSystems/CIE-Azure-Migration/Hands-on lab/HOL step-by-step - CIE - Azure Migration.md

    * Virtual network: **vNet/subnet1**, choose existing vNet.
    * Pricing Tier: Premium: 4 vCores, premium is requred for online migration. </br>
    ![](Images/24_pricingtier.jpg)

-### Task 3: Run on-prem AdventureWorks2008R2 SQL DB Assessment
+### Task 3: Run on-prem AdventureWorks2008R2 database assessment

 1. Go to https://portal.azure.com and login.
 1. Click on the **azure-migration-62244** Resource Group and click on the sqlvm and login to the sqlvm with Public IP or SQL VM DNS name using RDP .
 You can also find sqlvm admin username, password and sqlvm dns name on lab details page.